Nyholm/SuperSlim/README.md

 declaration of `App\Runner` in `services.yaml`.
 The last middleware should be the router that calls one of your controller.
 The router will return a Response.

-When the router middleware as returned a response the middleware will run again but backwards.
+When the router middleware has returned a response the middleware will run again but backwards.

 ### Router